These Are The On Screen Dads That Black Girls Need

 Advertisement

-Thankfully, some of our black dads have completely curved this kind of parenting, and are showing up for the black girls in their lives with depth and loving intentionality.
+Thankfully, some of our Black dads have completely curved this kind of parenting, and are showing up for the Black girls in their lives with depth and loving intentionality.
 Take the most obvious and possibly the most popular, our beloved Randall Pearson (Sterling K Brown) from This Is Us.
-The love that he has for his wife Beth (Susan Kelechi Watson) already speaks volumes about his understanding of black womanhood, and has made him a fan favourite.
+The love that he has for his wife Beth (Susan Kelechi Watson) already speaks volumes about his understanding of Black womanhood, and has made him a fan favorite.
 However, the love he extends to his three daughters can’t be slept on.
 He does their hair, and he encourages them to pursue the activities they want to do rather than the ones he wants for them.

 Advertisement